BergQuester/snap-raise-code-challenge/README.md

 SwiftUI is Apple's modern UI app framework.
 While SwiftUI is still [missing a few things](https://www.hackingwithswift.com/articles/270/whats-new-in-swiftui-for-ios-18) requiring developers to occasionally dip into UIKit, this code challenge did not use any such features and benefited from rapid feedback.

 For the architecture, MVVM was used as this is the most common pattern in the iOS developer community today.
-The app could be quickly adapted to use an Action?State/Reducer architecture such as [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture?tab=readme-ov-file).
+The app could be quickly adapted to use an Action/State/Reducer architecture such as [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture?tab=readme-ov-file).
+Indeed, I have implemented an alternative version in the `composable_architecture` branch of this repo.

 With a single developer and a single screen, this app was not large enough to benefit from app modularization.